922 KAR 6:010. Standards for community action agencies.

 (a) Submit necessary reports, records, or other information to:

 1. Determine fiscal, administrative, and programmatic effectiveness in utilization of CSBG funds; and

 2. Fulfill requirements of KRS 45.357;

-(b) Develop written personnel policies including:
+(b) Except for a public community action agency, develop written personnel policies including:

 1. A job classification plan with the provision of a systematic arrangement of job positions in the agency indicating title, related duties, and responsibilities for each position.
 For those positions which are sufficiently similar as to the duties performed and to the scope of responsibility, equal pay ranges shall be: